Young Curators, Utopia Art Sydney at Grace Cossington Smith Gallery

 Angus Tjungurrayi

-This year four painters from Papunya Tula Artists have been selected as finalists in the Wynne Prize at the Art Gallery of NSW.
+Four painters from Papunya Tula Artists have been selected as finalists in the Wynne Prize at the Art Gallery of New South Wales.

 Salon des Refuses